Kwanzaa Wreath Craft Project

 What You Need

 - Contruction paper in red, green, and black

 - Printouts of the Kwanzaa principles and their meanings

 What to Do

-- Have the students trace their hand on red, green, and black paper and cut their handprints out.
-They will need nine handprints total and three in each color.
+- Have the students trace their hands on red, green, and black paper and cut the handprints out.
+They will need nine handprints total -- three in each color.

 - Have the students assemble their handprints into a wreath by gluing the hands together in a circle, alternating colors if they choose.